neubig/nlp-from-scratch-assignment-2022/README.md

 When you are done running your system over this data, you will:
 1. Submit the results to **ExplainaBoard** through a submission script.
    See the [evaluation and submission](evaluation_and_submission.md) page.
-2. Submit any testing or training data that you created.
+2. Submit any testing or training data that you created, as well as your code via Canvas.

 Both of these will be due by **October 26**.
+See details in grading below.

 ### Data Release